userguide-galaxea/Product_User_Guide/docs/Guide/A1/Simulation_Isaac_Sim_Usage_Tutorial.md

 ## Gripping

-After clicking the “Play”, please refer to the file "Joint and End-Effector Motion Interface" in A1 SDK to complete the simuation process in Isaacsim.
+After clicking the “Play”, please refer to the [End-Effector Movement Example](https://github.com/userguide-galaxea/A1_SDK/blob/galaxea/main/README_CONTROL.md#end-effector-movement-example) in A1 SDK to complete the simuation process in Isaac Sim.

 Take the following code as an example: